-There's no secret that we here at the The HSA Report Card are big proponents of passive index investing.
-Thus, we looked favorably upon administrators that offered low cost index funds for each of the major asset classes.
-In the table above, you can see that HSA Bank does not offer low cost index funds for 4 major asset classes (domestic mid cap, foreign developed, emerging markets and fixed income).
-In fact, of the 21 funds offered in the HSA Bank investment lineup, only 3 are index funds.
-Those 3 index funds are all domestic equity offerings.
+At The HSA Report Card we are big proponents of passive index investing.
+Thus, we believe the best investment lineups, at a minimum, should allow participants to build globally diversified, low-cost indexed portfolios.
+We looked favorably upon administrators that offered low-cost index funds for each of the major asset classes.
+In the table above, you can see that HSA Bank offers investors low-cost index funds for every major asset class, save emerging markets.

 How expensive are the funds in the HSA Bank investment lineup?

-It's important to note that 3 of the HSA administrators (Saturna Capital, Lively, and Bank of Cashton) in our study do not offer a pre-selected investment lineup.
-They only offer self-directed brokerage accounts, thus were not included in the analysis.
-A few administrators (HSA Bank and SelectAccount) offer a pre-selected investment lineup and a self-directed brokerage account.
+Bank of Cashton, Lively and Saturna Capital do not offer a pre-selected investment lineup.
+These 3 adminiistrators only offer self-directed brokerage accounts, thus were not included in the analysis.
+HSA Bank and Further offer a pre-selected investment lineup and a self-directed brokerage account.

 TD Ameritrade Self-Directed Brokerage Account